johnnyboysydney/Portfolio/README.md

 * Change lighthouse function for a library of images instead of single images.
 * Add my real Blogs to my blogs sections, instead of online resources.
 * Finalize the inclusion of firebase to the project.
 Removed due to lack of time to implement.
-* Included my projects work in word document or google docs in an enchanced section describing my prior work.
+* Include my projects work in word document or google docs in an enchanced section.
 =================================================================================